-- address (string): An IP address:port on which this plugin will expose a statsd server.
-Defaults to "127.0.0.1:8125". - stat_accum_name (string): Name of a StatAccumInput instance that this StatsdInput will use as its StatAccumInput instance that this StatsdInput will use as its StatAccumInput mulator for submitting received stat values.
+• address (string): An IP address:port on which this plugin will expose a statsd server.
+Defaults to "127.0.0.1:8125".

+• stat\accum\name (string): Name of a StatAccumInput instance that this StatsdInput will use as its StatAccumulator for submitting received stat values.
 Defaults to "StatAccumInput".